Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Analysis of experimental data in

 To study the evolution of aspect ratios $a_z:a_y:a_x$ with disorder we use the experimental data from Figs. 3 and 4 of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}.
 Unfortunately, the curves with equal numbers in these two figures correspond to different samples.
 Thus, we do not have the data on resistivity along all three axes for the same sample and parameters, required to determine the full shape of ellipsoidal inclusions.
 However, we use the fact that the depolarization factors $A_i$ in Eq. (\ref{eq:2}) depend most strongly on the semiaxis $a_i$ along the same direction, which allows us to vary only one parameter for each fit.

 First we find the evolution of $a_z/a_y$ with disorder.
-From the resistivity data along the z-axis, given in Fig. 4a of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}, using Eq. (\ref{eq4phi}) we find $\phi (T)$ for different degrees of disorder.
-Using these $\phi(T)$ in Eq. (\ref{eq:4}) we predicted resistivity along y-axis.
-From best fit values of predicted and experimental resistivity along y-axis, given in Fig. 4b of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}, we find the ratio $a_z/a_y$ for various degrees of disorder.
+From the resistivity data along the $z$-axis, given in Fig. 4a of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}, using Eq. (\ref{eq4phi}) we find $\phi (T)$ for different degrees of disorder.
+Using these $\phi(T)$ in Eq. (\ref{eq:4}) we predicted resistivity along $y$-axis.
+From best fit values of predicted and experimental resistivity along $y$-axis, given in Fig. 4b of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}, we find the ratio $a_z/a_y$ for various degrees of disorder.
 The results are shown in Fig. \ref{fig:4}a and reveal that at low disorder, up to sample \#9, the ratio $a_z/a_y$ almost remains same.
 However, at higher disorder the ratio $a_z/a_y$ increases.

 Similarly, to find the evolution of $a_y/a_x$ with disorder we use the data from Fig. 3 of Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014}.
-As before, from the resistivity data along y-axis using Eq. (\ref{eq4phi}) we find $\phi (T)$ for different degrees of disorder.
-Using this $\phi(T)$ we predict resistivity along x-axis.
-We change the semiaxes of ellipsoids along y- and x-direction, so that the theoretical and experimental values of resistivity agree.
+As before, from the resistivity data along $y$-axis using Eq. (\ref{eq4phi}) we find $\phi (T)$ for different degrees of disorder.
+Using this $\phi(T)$ we predict resistivity along $x$-axis.
+We change the semiaxes of ellipsoids along $y$- and $x$-direction, so that the theoretical and experimental values of resistivity agree.
 Thus obtained ratio of $a_y/a_x$ is shown in Fig. \ref{fig:4}b.